 Sharing my Churro Toffee recipe with you today that tastes just like the ones that Disney California Adventure Park offers from Trolley Treats!
 Disneyland Copycat Recipes are some of my favorites to re-create, hope you enjoy this toffee recipe that makes you feel like you’re at the Parks!

 I have so much fun creating Disneyland Copycat Recipes!
 Stay tuned for more coming soon.
 This is “Churro Toffee” as I like to call it from Disney California Adventure Park’s Trolley Treats located on Buena Vista Street!
+You can now get Churro Toffee at all of the bakeries around Disneyland Resort plus Marceline’s Confectionery in Downtown Disney District.
 Before you learn to make homemade English Toffee, you’ll need to purchase a candy thermometer.
 Check the kitchen section from any Target or Walmart.
 Some grocery stores even carry them.
 Amazon is my favorite to order for quick delivery!
 Be sure to check out my Mickey Mouse Sugar Cookies for more Disney magic at home!
+Follow Picky Palate on Instagram for daily recipe inspiration.

 How To Make English Toffee